soltysh/talks/2018/devconf/text.md

 ???

 Upon inspecting the current deployment details I found that:

 1. I need to run roundup
 2. I need to run postgresql

 None of this was new to me, since I've been supporting bugs.python.org for more than 2 years now.
 I won't bore you with the exact deployment details of the current instance since in some time it'll be history, so let's focus on the future instead.
-And so, armed with the knowledge about how bpo works, and dirty details of the current deployment soon to be replaced I jumped into work.
+And so, armed with the knowledge about how bpo works, and dirty details of the current deployment, soon to be replaced, I jumped into work.

 ---